25 Trails We're Excited ForView List

 Traveller Rating

 Arrive Monforte de Lemos, gateway to the Ribeira Sacra (sacred riverside), an important wine growing region.
 Monforte has a number of sights including a castle, compact historic quarter and plenty of reminders of ancient times.
-There is the option to upgrade your accommodation to stay in the Parador, a highly recommended experience.
-Optional pre-tour excursion: add an extra night and take a tour of the Ribeira Sacra including wine tasting lunch, cellar visit, catamaran journey on the river and vineyard experience.
+Be sure to try its prestigious wines and visit one of the wineries that, just a few kilometres away, are located in a privileged position on the slopes of the impressive Sil canyon.
+There is the option to upgrade accommodation to stay in the Parador, a highly recommended experience.
+Optional pre-tour excursion available: stay an extra night and take a tour of the Ribeira Sacra including cellar visit and wine tasting, lunch and catamaran journey on the river Sil.
 This must be requested at the time of booking.
-Supplement and extra night rate apply.
+Day trip, transfers and extra night Monforte required - extra costs apply.

 Meals: B